 However, there have been a select few prodigies talented enough to go straight from high school to the NFL.

-If you’re short on time, here’s a quick answer to your question: There have been just over 20 NFL players who have gone directly from high school to the NFL since the 1970s, including star running backs like Reggie Bush and Adrian Peterson.
+If you’re short on time, here’s a quick answer to your question: There have been zero players who have gone directly from high school to the NFL.

-In this article, we will look at the history of the policy banning high school players, examine the careers of some top NFL stars who went straight to the league from high school, discuss the risks and benefits of making the jump, and outline the current rules around entering the draft straight out of high school.
+In this article, we will look at the history of the policy banning high school players, discuss the risks and benefits of going pro early, and outline the current rules around entering the draft straight out of high school.

 The History of Banning High School Players

-The ban on high school players entering the NFL directly from high school is a relatively recent development in the league’s history.
-Prior to the 2003 NFL Draft, there was no rule in place that prevented high school players from declaring for the draft and pursuing a professional football career.
+The ban on high school players entering the NFL directly from high school is not a recent development in the league’s history.
+Even before the 1990 NFL Draft rule, there was a rule in place that prevented high school players from declaring for the draft and pursuing a professional football career.

 When the Ban Started

-In 2003, the NFL implemented a rule that stated players must be at least three years removed from high school before being eligible for the draft.
-This effectively ended the practice of high school players making the leap straight to the pros.
+In 1990, the NFL implemented a rule that stated players must be at least three years removed from high school before being eligible for the draft.

-The decision to implement the ban was met with mixed reactions from both players and fans.
+The rule that prohibits players from high school going straight to NFL is met with mixed reactions from both players and fans.

-Supporters of the ban argued that the physicality and intensity of the NFL required players to have a certain level of maturity and development before entering the league.
-They believed that high school players, no matter how talented, were simply not equipped to handle the demands of professional football.
+Supporters of the rule argue that the physicality and intensity of the NFL require players to have a certain level of maturity and development before entering the league.
+They believe that high school players, no matter how talented, are simply not equipped to handle the demands of professional football.

-Opponents of the ban, on the other hand, felt that talented high school players should have the opportunity to showcase their skills and pursue a professional career if they were ready.
-They argued that the ban restricted the opportunities of exceptional athletes who might be fully capable of competing at the highest level.
+Opponents of the rule, on the other hand, feel that talented high school players should have the opportunity to showcase their skills and pursue a professional career if they are ready.
+They argue that the ban restricts the opportunities of exceptional athletes who might be fully capable of competing at the highest level.

 Arguments For and Against the Policy

-The arguments for and against the ban on high school players entering the NFL directly from high school continue to be debated to this day.
+The arguments for and against the rule regarding high school players entering the NFL directly from high school continue to be debated to this day.
 Let’s take a closer look at each side:

 It’s important to note that while the ban on high school players entering the NFL directly from high school remains in place, there are alternative routes for young players to pursue their dreams of playing professional football.